Microsoft debuts Windows Package Manager for your dev environment

 Windows Package Manager is a command line interface for searching, viewing, and installing commonly used developer tools.
 Developers list their applications in a GitHub repository; the package manager grabs and installs them.
 In a briefing ahead of Build 2020, Microsoft partner program manager Scott Hanselman laid out the vision:

 You’ve just joined a company and they give you the onboarding document.
-They give you some ridiculous Word document and they’re like here, on board.
-It’s like, install this.
-Set that up.
+They give you some ridiculous Word document and they’re like ‘Here, onboard.’
+It’s like, ‘Install this.
+Set that up.’
 And honestly, they don’t expect you to get any work done for at least a couple of months.
-They say, get ready by the end of the week.
+They say, ‘Get ready by the end of the week.’
 They’re lying.
 You got to set up all this equipment.
 It’s a huge hassle.

 What I want to do is, I want to say, I want to join your area.
 I want to join your space.
 There’s a code space of yours I want to enter.
 There is a best practice.
 There is a series of tools that we want to get.
-And I’m going to go and say, give me those tools.
-I’m going to enter that code space, we’re going to spin up a container in the cloud, pull that code down from GitHub, and you now have an area in the cloud that is representative of the best practices of the company and you could really be coding within a few minutes.
-Literally people say that.
+And I’m going to go and say, ‘Give me those tools.’
+I’m going to enter that code space, we’re going to spin up a container in the cloud, pull that code down from GitHub, and you now have an area in the cloud that is representative of the best practices of the company, and you could really be coding within a few minutes.
+Literally, people say that.
 Like, 10 minutes, and you’re up and running.
-And that’s really something I’ve never seen before and I’ve been doing this for 30 years.
+And that’s really something I’ve never seen before, and I’ve been doing this for 30 years.

 Even better, Windows Package Manager is open source — Microsoft is asking for developers to help improve it.